visionlabels/jspsychread/README.md

 ```

-In the examples above, you explicitly defined what function should be used to
+In the examples above, you explicitly defined what function to use to
 process the trial data.
 Since version 0.3.0, `process_records` can auto-detect
-which parser to use based on the `trial_type` column.
+the parser based on the `trial_type` column.

-Intentionally, it is still required all trials in the tibble are of the same type
+It is still required that all trials in the tibble are of the same type and
-(use `filter` or `group_by`) to discourage having tibbles from different trial types
+you should use `filter` or `group_by` to separate different trial types.
+It is an intentional decision.
-in the same tibble, because it would not be possible to `unnest` it.
+With diverse trial types in the same tibble, it would not be possible to `unnest` it.

 You can use simpler call: